Braden++

 2. Execute the bootstrapper on quiet mode

-I found that --quiet --norestart worked well locally, which ensures the no UI elements pop up and the machine doesn’t need to restart.
-However, the bootstrapper must be run as an administrator, which means there’s a UI pop-up to approve running as an admin.
+I found that --quiet --norestart worked well locally, which ensures that no UI elements pop up and the machine doesn’t need to restart.
+However, the bootstrapper must be run as an administrator, which means there’s a UI pop-up to approve running it as an admin.
 On GitHub Actions, we’re already an admin, so we don’t need to worry about that.

 The --installPath can be set to anything.
 At the time of writing this article, the Windows runners on GHA use default working directory D:\a\<repo-name>\<repo-name>, which is where the repo’s contents go once the code has been checked out.
 I will use ..\vs-install as the install path.

 The VS installer has a zillion “individual components” that you can install, which are grouped together into “workloads”.
-Giving it a cursory look, we would want to use “Microsoft.VisualStudio.Workload.VCTools”, which is the ID for the workload titled “Desktop development with C++”, no matter which version is being installed.
+Giving it a cursory look, we would want to use Microsoft.VisualStudio.Workload.VCTools, which is the ID for the workload “Desktop development with C++”, no matter which version is being installed.
 That said, it installs many things that we may not need.
 Instead, I would rather focus on the individual components required for simply building C++.
-In this case for Visual Studio 17.13.3, the component for the compiler has the ID “Microsoft.VisualStudio.Component.VC.14.43.17.13.x86.x64”.
-We also need “Microsoft.VisualStudio.Component.VC.Tools.x86.x64” for the batch script that sets up the environment variables.
+In this case for Visual Studio 17.13.3, the component for the compiler has the ID Microsoft.VisualStudio.Component.VC.14.43.17.13.x86.x64.
+We also need Microsoft.VisualStudio.Component.VC.Tools.x86.x64 for the batch script that sets up the environment variables.
 All in all, this amounts to the arguments --add Microsoft.VisualStudio.Component.VC.14.43.17.13.x86.x64 --add Microsoft.VisualStudio.Component.VC.Tools.x86.x64.
 These components may have dependencies, so we also use --includeRecommended.
 In my experience, using the individual components cuts the install size in half, compared to the workload.

 Lastly, as far as I’m aware, --noUpdateInstaller ensures that we use the exact version of the bootstrapper and installer that we want, and nothing newer.
 We may not need this argument, but I’d rather have it just in case.